emiliendilly/website/README.md

 + Since the website is hosted on GitHub Pages, it is convenient to install [GitHub Desktop](https://desktop.github.com).
 The website can be updated from your local machine via GitHub Desktop without going to GitHub.
 + Clone the template repository to your local machine.
 This can be done in two steps:
 	1. Click "Use this template" and then "Create a new repository" at the top of the repository.
 	2. Once the new repository is created on your GitHub account, open GitHub Desktop and click "File" and then "Clone repository".
-Find the newly created repository under the "GitHub.com" tab and clone it.
+Find the newly created repository under the "GitHub.cosssm" tab and clone it.
 + Update the `baseURL` parameter in `config.yml` with the website URL that you plan to use.
 By default the URL is `https://username.github.io`.

 ### On your GitHub account